 Another craft I have been meaning to make for aaaages – this cute and fun juggling bean bag chooks!
 And there is nothing quite like a 4 year old’s birthday party to get you crafting (check out the Chook Bean Bag Toss)…… What I love about these chooks, is that they look ADORABLE and are surprisingly easy to make.
 Don’t worry – no complicated alignment of triangles.
 All you need is one rectangle and some clever sewing!
 You can machine or hand sew them.
 I can’t remember where I first saw these adorable pyramid chickens – it may have been on someone’s twitter profile or on etsy, but I did find instructions again on the lovely Anjie’s blog.
 Anjie has a beautifully crafty blog and she has already guest posted for me twice!
 So if you don’t know it, it really is worth a visit!
 And lots more Sewing Projects for Kids here!

-This would be a great project for an older child learning interested in learning to sew!
+This would be a great project for a child learning to sew!

 I thought you may benefit from some additional photos, so I took pictures of my “making process” for you too, as well as a mini side step on how to do a French Knot.

 Watch the Sewing Crafts for Kids Video or check out the step by step photos below.

 How to make a pyramid bean bag chicken – Materials: